 Not only does walking on a treadmill or doing the same weight routine get boring, it may not be as beneficial for people with PD.
 To help fight symptoms, challenge yourself to try something different.
 Trying a new exercise sends the brain into learning mode, which helps forge new neural connections that protect against cognitive and motor function declines in PD.

-With Power Through Project (PTP), you can track and share your progress, find a workout buddy to build in accountability and locate exercise classes specifically for people with PD.
-The social element of logging onto PTP also has some health benefits.
+With Team Grant, you can track and share your progress, find a workout buddy to build in accountability and locate exercise classes specifically for people with PD.
+The social element of Team Grant also has some health benefits.
 Not only do stronger social connections increase immune system function and reduce stress and anxiety in people with chronic diseases, studies suggest they may help stave off depression and enhance day-to-day function in people with PD.

 So what are you waiting for?
-Sign up for Power Through Project today!
+Sign up for Team Grant today!